AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/create-ui/index.md

 **In scripts**, you can only create modal dialogs.

-**In plugins**, you can create persistant plugin panels, visible at all times.
+**In plugins**, you can create persistent plugin panels, visible at all times.

 But before we proceed, it's important to understand some terminology